vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><Summary>Storing Level 2 data (click to expand)</Summary>
 </p>

-`Level 2` lists can be stored and managed on the club's own server.
-The file needs to be in a JSON format so that the app can interpret the data.
+A `Level 2` file needs to be in a JSON format so that the app can interpret the data.
 You can check the basic syntax of JSON files using online JSON validators such as [JSONLint](https://jsonlint.com).
 </p>

-A `Level 2` file can be located anywhere online, but should by default be stored on the a club's existing website.
+A `Level 2` file can be located anywhere online, but is by default stored on the a club's existing website.
 You could, for example, store it inside an existing _Wordpress_ site using _Wordpress'_ built-in features for uploading files (called `media` or `library`).
 </p>